AlumnoUFV9400629/practical_work_ii/README.md

 ### 5. Creating and styling topic.html

 - Corrected typo in readme first line of <<4.
 Creating and styling fce.html>>
-- Created topic.html (executed third push because of topic.html creation).
+- Created topic.html (executed fifth push because of topic.html creation).
 - Included basic structure, header and footer for the topic page.
 - Corrected structure for it to be of the topic page and not of the fce page.
 - Created all content inside the main tag in about.html and styled it.
 - Corrected readme.md, added description and problems.

+### 6. Creating and styling net.html

+- Corrected typo in readme second line of <<5.
+Creating and styling net.html>>
+- Created net.html (executed sixth push because of net.html creation).

 ## Problems